|Welcome to the web site of UK Jazz Trombonist Ian Bateman|

 Also in the running is the band that Ian co-leads with Adrian Fry, The Bone Supremacy.
 Five trombones plus a piano trio and the incredible writing of Adrian Fry has already put this band into second place in the British Jazz Awards for 2009.
 The band has four regular trombonists plus a guest.
 Regular guests include Mark Nightingale and Alastair White.

 Although best known in the traditional jazz world, the more informed jazz listener knows that Ian possesses the rare quality in jazz in that he excels at other styles and being a first-class reader, he is also in demand with big bands.
 One of these styles is be-bop (very difficult on a slide trombone) and Ian has formed his Be-Bop Quintet to perform the music of JJ Johnson and Frank Rosolino from the late 1950's - early 1960's.
-Along with Ian, this band features Alex Garnett on Tenor Sax, Leon Greening on Piano, Dave Green on Bass and Richie Bryant on Drums.
+Along with Ian, this band features Alex Garnett on Tenor Sax.
 The music has been transcribed from these recordings by Ian and it quite literally does swing like the proverbial clappers!